Aliases for GAD2 Gene

 GAD2 (Glutamate Decarboxylase 2 (Pancreatic Islets And Brain, 65kDa)) is a Protein Coding gene.
-Diseases associated with GAD2 include autoimmune polyglandular syndrome type 2 and congenital rubella.
+Diseases associated with GAD2 include autoimmune polyglandular syndrome type 2 and spastic cerebral palsy.
 Among its related pathways are Metabolism and Glucose / Energy Metabolism.
 GO annotations related to this gene include protein heterodimerization activity and glutamate binding.
 An important paralog of this gene is DDC.

 UniProtKB/Swiss-Prot for GAD2 Gene